 If all your best efforts at that point have still not convinced the manager or owner that you won’t hold the business responsible should something happen to your feet, the next thing you could suggest is signing a liability waiver.

-An ordinary store, not being a place that’s normally considered hazardous (as discussed above), is not likely to have a liability waiver form available, so just the logistics of actually doing something like make it somewhat impractical.
+An ordinary store, not being a place that’s normally considered hazardous (as discussed above), is not likely to have a liability waiver form available, so just the logistics of actually doing something like that make it somewhat impractical.
 So, often, if it comes to that point, just the offer will convince the manager that you can be trusted at your word and do indeed accept any risk involved – so you’re OK.

 On the other hand, if the manager or owner really wants a formal, in writing, liability waiver holding the business harmless should something happen to your bare foot, there’s no good reason not to accommodate him or her, especially if that seems the only way you are going to be allowed to remain there barefoot – and remaining there barefoot is necessary and important to you at that time.